-With our professional team of counsellors, support staff, and success coaches, student Services aims to provide all students with the tools they need for success.
+With our professional team of counsellors, support staff, and success coaches, Student Services provides all students with the tools they need for success.
 Whether through post-secondary advice or planning, coping strategies, increased mindfulness or a listening ear, our goal is to help all students reach their potential.

 Student Services assists students in the areas of personal development, educational planning, and career exploration.